Easy Skinny Halloween mummy cake balls made light by using a box cake mix, egg whites and fat free Greek yogurt – no butter required!

 Cake pops were made popular by the very talented Bakerella who I’m actually going to meet next week, I’m so excited!
 Her cake pops are just darling and if you ever buy her books she’s got tons of ideas.
 The traditional method of making cake pops is by crumbling cake with frosting and forming them into balls.
 My skinny version is so much quicker – I simply use a cake pop pan.

-One tip from making these several times: if you don’t need to decorate so many cake balls you can bake them all and decorate what you need, then freeze the rest.
+From making these several times, here’s a time saver tip.
+If you don’t need to decorate so many cake balls you can bake them all and decorate what you need, then freeze the rest.
 Then thaw them to use for another day.

 Skinny Mummy Cake Balls